Full-time: 4 years, including a year abroad in China. Part Time: 6-8 years

 This is an innovative and distinctive course that provides an integrated mix of the study of business, and Chinese language and culture.
 It combines areas of strength and expertise within the School of Languages and International Studies and the Lancashire Business School and draws on the close links which the University has with institutions in China and with industry in both China and the UK, making use of work placements, industrial visits and guest lecturers.

-The first year of study assumes no prior knowledge of Chinese (Mandarin).
+The start of the course assumes no prior knowledge of Chinese (Mandarin).
 Students who have already learnt some Chinese will be assessed and placed at a higher level if appropriate.
-Further study of Chinese language in Year 2, together with the study of business and Chinese society throughout Year 1 and Year 2 provides you with the skills required to spend Year 3 of the programme in China on study and work placements.
+You will further study Chinese language, together with the study of business and Chinese society which provides you with the skills required to spend a year of the programme in China on study and work placements.
 The final year of the programme enables you to develop a range of language skills required in a business setting, and to develop your understanding of strategic decision-making, management issues and the role that these play in the survival and competitiveness of the global firm.

 Extensive extracurricular activities, ranging from weekly tutorial and lectures, Chinese cinema club, calligraphy and taiji classes, Chinese brush painting, Chinese New Year celebration, and a guest speaker every month.